The content on this page is provided by a Time Out partner.

 Things to do

-Adding to the capital’s growing catalogue of exhibitions to mark to the centenary of the start of World War I is this thoughtful showcase of the correspondence between Sigmund Freud and Albert Einstein on the subject of war, and whether it could be avoided....
+Adding to the capital’s growing catalogue of exhibitions to commemorate the centenary of the start of World War I is this thoughtful showcase of the correspondence between Sigmund Freud and Albert Einstein on the subject of war, and whether it could be...